Naatyu/MagNav/README.md

 Project Data
 ------------

+[DataSet Name] provided by the United States Air Force pursuant to Cooperative Agreement Number FA8750-19-2-1000 - [dates used]
+@article{gnadt2020signal,
+  title={Signal Enhancement for Magnetic Navigation Challenge Problem}, author={Gnadt, Albert R and Belarge, Joseph and Canciani, Aaron and Conger, Lauren and Curro, Joseph and Edelman, Alan and Morales, Peter and O'Keeffe, Michael F and Taylor, Jonathan and Rackauckas, Christopher}, journal={arXiv e-prints}, pages={arXiv--2007}, year={2020}
+}
 The data used for this project comes from an [MIT challenge](https://magnav.mit.edu/).
 The data can be downloaded [here](https://zenodo.org/record/6327685#.Ym6QLodBxD8).
 The goal of the challenge is the same as the one of our project but we do not take into account their restrictions on the dataset.<br>

 This dataset was created by [SGL](http://www.sgl.com/).
 They have made several flights by placing magnetometers in several places of the plane and especially a magnetometer on a pole at the end of the plane which will serve as truth.
 They also took measurements of various elements of the aircraft such as roll angle and battery voltage.<br>